 We’ll be celebrating in style with these cupcakes that tastes like our wedding cake.
 Happy anniversary, Winston!

-Small-batch Strawberry Cupcakes with Strawberry Cream Cheese Icing are the perfect sweet for a celebration.
-Made with fresh strawberry puree instead of strawberry-flavored ingredients, these cupcakes exude subtle strawberry flavor, then are topped with a decadent strawberry cream cheese icing for a final touch!
+These Strawberry Cupcakes with Strawberry Cream Cheese Frosting are perfect for any type of small celebration.
+Made with fresh strawberry puree, these cupcakes exude strawberry flavor from the cake to the decadent strawberry cream cheese icing they are topped with!

 - ¼ cup granulated sugar